-The occupational therapist provides treatment to the patient with PTSD.
-The treatment approach is similar to the anxiety, stress related or depression disorder.
+The occupational therapist provides treatment to the patient with PTSD (Post-Traumatic Stress Disorder).
+The treatment approach is similar to the anxiety, stress-related or depression disorder.
 The occupational therapist understands the psychology of a patient and treats accordingly.
-The person with PTSD remains in stress due to past bad event.
-The occupational therapist tries to calm down the patient and focuses on his/her daily life skills and occupational performance.
+The person with PTSD remains in stress due to a past bad event.
+The occupational therapist tries to calm down and refocus on daily life skills and occupational performance.

 What is Post-Traumatic Stress Disorder (PTSD)-

 According to ICD-10, this disorder arises as a delayed response to an exceptionally stressful life event or situation.
 This can happen to any person who has been under severe stress because of an accident or condition (e.g. Disaster, war, car accident, rape or torture).

 The symptoms of PTSD may develop, after a period of latency, within six months after the stress or may be delayed beyond this period.

 Symptoms of PTSD –

 - Recurrent and intrusive recollections of the stressful event, either in flashbacks (images, thoughts) and/or in dreams.

 - Sense of re-experiencing of the stressful event.